By Deborah Banikowski

 • Help with education, training, and rehabilitation to start a new line of work.

 If you’re receiving Social Security disability benefits or SSI, let us know right away when you start or stop working, or if any other change occurs that could affect your benefits.
+If you have any questions regarding employment laws, visit hkm.com.

 If you returned to work, but you can’t continue working because of your medical condition, your benefits can start again — you may not have to file a new application.
+It is also then worth looking at getting a better quality of mobility product, as that can make a big difference.

 You can read more about the Ticket to Work program in the publication titled “Working While Disabled: How We Can Help” at www.socialsecurity.gov/pubs/EN-05-10095.pdf.